aakash-webdev/Educational-Wesbsite-Landing-Page/README.md

-# Educational-Wesbsite-Project
+<h1>Educational Wesbsite Project</h1>
-<h1>This project is an Educational Home Page, created using HTML5 and raw CSS3.
-It is entirely hand-coded by myself.</h1>
+<h2>This project is an Educational Home Page, created using HTML5 and raw CSS3.
+It is entirely hand-coded by myself.</h2>

 <b>Features:</b>
 <li> Well-Structured HTML: The HTML is formatted using HTML5 semantics, ensuring clear and organized code.
 CSS3 is used to implement elegant hover effects, enhancing the user experience with smooth and sophisticated interactions. </li>